 - Proprely format your office staff resume

-- Create a compelling resume summary
+- Create a compelling resume summary or objective

 - Select the best skills to put on your office staff resume